JavaScript is required

 Information sharing

-Services must comply with the protecting the safety and wellbeing of young people protocol and other relevant privacy legislation.
+Services must comply with the protecting the safety and wellbeing of young people protocol (PDF) and other relevant privacy legislation.
 Services are required to regularly share information with the child’s carer and caseworker.

 Information about individual children placed in OoHC may be shared between services, when in the best interests of the child, and must be treated sensitively and confidentially.